Search

 Domestic violence advisors at Solace Women’s Aid charity in Barnet have opened a strike ballot in response to unmanageable workloads and chronic understaffing.
 Meanwhile, their counterparts in Tower Hamlets are also poised to strike, with a separate ballot still live, following the charity’s backtracking on a promise to voluntarily recognise their union.
 Both groups are members of United Voices of the World (UVW).
 The dispute now spans two critical Solace teams in the UK’s fight against domestic violence.

-Workers stress that the lack of union recognition and dangerously high caseloads not only endangers staff welfare but also undermines the quality of care for survivors.
-In Barnet, conditions have been described as “inhumane,” with frontline staff denied a voice in decisions affecting their wellbeing.
+Workers stress that the lack of union recognition and dangerously high caseloads not only endangers staff welfare but also undermines the quality of care for survivors, with frontline staff denied a voice in decisions affecting their wellbeing.
 Solace’s refusal to follow through on a previously agreed voluntary recognition request at the Tower Hamlets branch has shocked and disheartened workers.
 They say the charity has reneged on a prior agreement to recognise UVW, made during a dispute in Tower Hamlets earlier this year, which saw workers vote to take indefinite strike action.

 This is the second strike ballot Solace has faced in the last year—highly unusual in the VAWG (Violence Against Women and Girls) sector, where industrial action is incredibly rare.
 It follows months of efforts to resolve concerns informally and through last-minute, facilitated talks.